PolycraftWorld/Polycraft_LauncherV2/notsecrets/README.md

 If you truly want to accept such an agreement, a starting point is to copy `notsecrets` to `secrets`, enable the `Launcher_EMBED_SECRETS` CMake option and customize the files.

-We do not want confused users asking for help with your fork in MultiMC Discord or similar locations.
+We do not want confused users asking for help with your fork in PolycraftWorld Discord or similar locations.